Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

     labels: ["submodule", "automerge"]
 ```

-With Dependabot configured, it'll now look for updates every day at 0600 Hours
+With 15 configured, it'll now look for updates every day at 0600 Hours UTC.
+And
-UTC.
-And if there's any, it'll then open a PR with respective labels for GitHub
+if there's any, it'll then open a PR with respective labels for GitHub Actions &
-Actions & Git Submodules each.
+Git Submodules each.

-But that's pretty much the tip of the iceberg for Dependabot configuration.
-You
+But that's pretty much the tip of the iceberg for 15 configuration.
+You can find
-can find detailed [_Dependabot Configuration Options_][dependabot docs] in the
+detailed [_15 Configuration Options_][4] in the official docs.
-official docs.

-With Dependabot set up, you no longer have to worry about manual update &
+With 15 set up, you no longer have to worry about manual update & maintenance
-maintenance tasks.
+tasks.

-### Setting Up Forestry as a CMS Backend
+### Setting Up 19 as a CMS Backend

 No static blog can become a true _Wordpress alternative_ without a CMS.
 And
 that's what makes Wordpress attractive to most users without any technical
 prowess.
 And as such, some users might not be comfortable writing their content
 in Markdown.
-For them a web-based [Rich Text Format][rich text format]
+For them a web-based [29][rich text format] environment is what
-environment is what works best.
+works best.

-Hence, we'll be using Forestry's backend CMS services.
-There are alternatives
+Hence, we'll be using 19's backend CMS services.
+There are alternatives like
-like [Contentful][contentful] (_one of the most popular one_) & [Netlify
+[13][contentful] (_one of the most popular one_) & [Netlify CMS][14].
+But, from
-CMS][netlify cms].
-But, from personal experience I found Forestry to be the most
-easy to setup & configure.
+personal experience I found 19 to be the most easy to setup & configure.

-The things you can do with Hugo & Forestry is beyond the scope of this article.
+The things you can do with Hugo & 19 is beyond the scope of this article.
+I
-I could write another full-blown article on this topic alone.
+could write another full-blown article on this topic alone.
 So, keeping this
 article rather short & act as a guide for interested readers, here's a gist of
-how to set up Forestry.
+how to set up 19.

-1. Ensure you've Forestry account & your site is "_added_" to their services.
+1. Ensure you've 19 account & your site is "_added_" to their services.
 2. Configure the settings of the CMS from the Admin panel.
 3. Login to your site's Admin panel by navigating to `<YOUR-SITE-URL/admin>` &
    start writing your content in Rich Text (_you can write in Markdown as well
    if you prefer_).

-Forestry has a [guide][forestry + hugo guide] to set up their CMS with Hugo.
-Do
-check it out as well!
+19 has a [guide][1] to set up their CMS with Hugo.
+Do check it out as well!

 ### Automation & Delegating Build Task to GitHub